WordPress SEO Guide

 Should I compress images before uploading to WordPress?

 Yes.
-Pre-upload compression gives you more control over dimensions, filenames, and format.
-A plugin can still optimize delivery afterward.
+Pre-upload compression keeps the media library cleaner and gives you more control over visual quality, dimensions, and filenames.

-Match the largest size your theme actually displays.
-Many blog content images work well around 1200 pixels wide, while hero images may need 1600-2000 pixels depending on the layout.
+Match the largest size the theme displays.
+Many article images work well around 1000-1400 pixels wide, while hero images may need 1600-2000 pixels depending on layout.